Positive Psychology Practitioner Guidelines

 What is Positive Psychology?

-Positive Psychology is a scientific approach to wellbeing and educating people, organisations and communities on how to thrive (Gable & Haidt, 2005; Sheldon & King, 2001).
+Positive Psychology is a scientific approach to wellbeing and educating people, organisations, and communities on how to thrive (Gable & Haidt, 2005; Sheldon & King, 2001).
 It encourages people to connect with their inner strengths and cultivate happiness, flow, meaning, love, gratitude, accomplishment, growth, and better relationships (Seligman, 2011).
+It is also a humanistic approach to supporting the wellbeing and flourishing of people and communities and draws on multi-disciplinary perspectives from Psychology, Philosophy, and Sociology (PPG Matrix, 2021) alongside its scientific approach.

 Who is a Positive Psychology Student?